scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   added \$fontchanged to scripting
     -   Added SaveAll menu item in font view.
-    -   Sometimes the underlines for accelerators didn't print in the menu (depended on what FontForge thought the screen resolution was).
+    -   Sometimes the underlines for accelerators didn't print in the menu (depended on what websharpstudios thought the screen resolution was).
     -   Added a new minimum distance hint for serifs of diagonal stems.
     -   Fixed a bug where some extra serif stems were hinted.